SalarAbb/nice-reads/README.md

 * What is the cost function when the prior distibution of the latent variable is assumed to be Gaussian?
 * What does each component of the cost function mean? -very important
 * What is reparameterization trick?
 Why do we even need it?
 Why does it work?
-* Understand the variational auto encoder deeply as it is the foundation of many consecutive papers
+* Understand the variational auto encoder deeply as it is the foundation of many consecutive papers.

 3. Some papers that use variational inference to learn nonlinear dynamics and emmission in sequential data